humanprotocol/human-app/README.md

 ## Description

-The HUMAN App is the frontend interface which allows earners to connect to HUMAN Protocol and solve labelling tasks for $HMT rewards.
+The HUMAN App is the frontend interface which allows earners to connect to HUMAN Protocol and solve labeling tasks for $HMT rewards.
 It is written in the React.js.
 Please visit [humanprotocol.org](https://humanprotocol.org) for more information

 ## Note: